MicrosoftDocs/windowsserverdocs/EssentialsDocs/use/Get-Connected-in-Windows-Server-Essentials.md

 >>>>>>> 4bac1739fd0378146de6c9af26f683b8076754b8

 ###  <a name="BKMK_9"></a> Connect computers to the server
- When you connect a computer to a server that is running --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 Essentials or --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 R2 with the Windows Server Essentials Experience role installed, ensure that your client computer has a valid connection to the Internet.
+ When you connect a computer to a server that is running  Windows Server 2012 R2 Essentials or  Windows Server 2012 R2 with the Windows Server Essentials Experience role installed, ensure that your client computer has a valid connection to the Internet.

  Complete the following procedure on all client computers to connect them to your server.